boazbk/tcs/lec_05_physical_implementation.md

 ## Representing programs as graphs

-However, we will use a more general approach, first giving a more "mathematical" representation for NAND programs as _graphs_, and then using this representation to prove these two theorems.
+We now define NAND programs as circuits, using the notion of _directed acyclic graphs_ (DAGs).

 > # { .pause }
 If you are not comfortable with the definitions of graphs, and in particular directed acyclic graphs (DAGs), now would be a great time to go back to the "mathematical background" lecture, as well as some of the resources [here](http://www.boazbarak.org/cs121/background/), and review these notions.